saladinProcrastinator/rhddx/README.md

 # RHDDX Frontend Documentation Site
 This repository contains examples of components and assemblies used on the [developers.redhat.com](https://developers.redhat.com) site.

-This site is built using JAMstack (JavaScript, APIs, and Markup) technologies ([What is JAMstack?](https://jamstack.org/)) Specifically, we use the technologies recommended by [Netlify CMS - Jekyll](https://www.netlifycms.org/docs/jekyll/).
+This site is built using Jamstack (JavaScript, APIs, and Markup) technologies ([What is Jamstack?](https://jamstack.org/)) Specifically, we use the technologies recommended by [Netlify CMS - Jekyll](https://www.netlifycms.org/docs/jekyll/).

 ## Bugs, Features, etc.